丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂倄倧倱倕丂俵倧倞倝

 丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂丂俫倝倱倲倧倰倷丂倧倖丂倄倧倱倕丂倣倧倞倝

-Rakugo became a art of storytelling in the late 1600s.
+storytelling in the late 1600s.
 In the late 1700s, Yose (a gathering for

-listening to the stories) started to take a form of events to offer the best stories to people with
+listening to the stories) started to take a form of events to offer the

 posters and entrance fees.
-Therefore,
+Therefore, Yose

-Yose Moji started to use at around the same period of time
+Moji started to use at around the same period of time

 in Raguko history.
 However, the letters used in those days were not unique but in general style among

 calligraphers.
-After 1830 around Tenpo era, Eijiro who was a dyer combined two letters, one was
+After 1830 around Tenpo era, Eijiro who was a dyer combined

-a completed form of letters,
+a completed form of letters, Kantei style for dramas and the other

-Kantei style for dramas and the other was a form of letters used by
+was a form of letters used by

-Chochinya (lamp makers at Edo ear) .
+(lamp makers at Edo ear) . 丂丂丂丂丂丂

-Then EIjiro started to use this unique letters for signs and posters for Yose - the gatherings for
+unique letters for signs and posters for Yose - the gatherings for

-Bira-ji ( Sign letters ) because they were used for signs.
+stories.
+The letters was called Bira-ji ( Sign letters ) because they were used for signs.

-This style of letters was the origin of
+This style of letters was the origin of Yose Moji.

 After the death of Eijiro, Magojiro who ran a clog shop took over Eijiro乫s job and was busy writing

 for orders.
-He started to print signs with a woodblock printing method besides calligraphy.
+He started to print signs with a woodblock printing method

-Hango Bira which was the name of sings printed and issued by a woodblock
+The printed sign was called Hango Bira which was the name of sings printed and issued by a woodblock

 printing method.
-Since
+Since Magojiro乫s nick name was

-Magojiro乫s nick name was Seijiro for Bira (sign) shop, he was called Bira-Sei.
+Seijiro for Bira (sign) shop, he was called Bira-Sei.

 Bira-Sei乫s oldest son took over his job and the second son became Bira-Tatsu.
 The Bira shop was in

 great success through generations after.
-Bira-Sei乫s job was passed on to three generations.
+Bira-Sei乫s job was passed on to

 Bira-Tatsu乫s job was also passed on to two generations.
 The second generation of Bira-Tatsu was